New York Today: Tony Ruiz, a New Yorker of the Year

 • … It’s also Good Riddance Day, a chance to destroy your worst memories of 2017 using a giant shredder in Times Square, on Broadway between 45th and 46th Streets.
 Noon.
 [Free, register here]

-• Kwanzaa celebration continues with family-friendly activities — including arts and crafts, story time and more — at the Brooklyn Children’s Museum in Crown Heights.
+• A Kwanzaa celebration continues with family-friendly activities — including arts and crafts, story time and more — at the Brooklyn Children’s Museum in Crown Heights.
 Times vary. [$11]

 • Christmas may be behind us, but ugly sweaters are not.
 Adults can join an Ugly Sweater Party as part of the Dirty Thursday series at House of Yes in Bushwick, Brooklyn.
 10 p.m.
 [Free]